JonnySpruce/ml-sudoku-solver/blog/sudoko_blog_structure.md

 We settled on a loss function but we could not call it a day there.
 In order for the model to be able to produce good results, we decided to look at a few different methods of preprocessing the output data before passing it to the loss function.

-Our first method (compare_all) was our most straightforward.
-We looked at each number in the predicted sudoku grid and determined whether or not it was correct (comparing to the known values).
-We did not care if any value was already in the grid - we treated every value the same and each was either right or wrong.
+Our first method (`compare_all`) is our most straightforward.
+We look at each number in the predicted sudoku grid and determine whether or not it is correct (comparing to the known values).
+We do not care if any value is already in the grid - we treat every value the same and each is either right or wrong.

-(The following diagrams aim to visualise how we compare sudoku cell values during preprocessing.
-The key is: Green - Correct, Red - Wrong, Yellow - Prefilled Correct, Purple - Prefilled Wrong)
+(The following diagrams aim to visualise how we differentiate sudoku cell values during preprocessing.
+The key is: Green - Correct, Red - Wrong, Yellow - Prefilled Correct, Purple - Prefilled Wrong.
+We compare the cells above the line to the cells below the line to determine how well the sudoku performs.)

 <div align="center">
     <img src="./images/compare_all.drawio.svg" width=400px title="Visualisation of compare_all preprocessing method"/>
 </div>

-Our second method (replace_known) takes into account known values in the initial sudoku grid.
-We replaced values which the model predicted incorrectly for initially filled cells with the correct values and then removed the known values from the predictions set altogether.
+Our second method (`replace_known`) takes into account known values in the initial sudoku grid.
+We disregard the model's predictions for prefilled cells by removing the known values from the predictions set altogether.
 In the end, we compare only the model's predictions of the blank squares.

 <div align="center">
     <img src="./images/replace_known.drawio.svg" width=100px title="Visualisation of replace_known preprocessing method" />
 </div>

-Our last method (remove_wrong) was a hybrid of the two prior ones.
+Our last method (`remove_wrong`) is a hybrid of the two prior ones.
 It replaces incorrect answers with 0 (representing a blank square), perhaps to simulate undoing a mistake.

 After analysis of the performance of the different preprocessing methods with various different models, we came to the surprising conclusion that our first and most basic produced the best results.